1. Why is there a Food Stamp Program?

 If you are not sure if you are eligible for Food Stamps, try the Food Stamps Pre-Screening Eligibility Tool.

-5. How do I apply for Food Stamps in Arizona?
+5. How do I apply for Nutrition Assistance in Arizona?

 You can apply online or at an office of the Department of Economic Security.
 Even if you aren't sure if you are eligible, or you aren't certain how to compute some of the requirements, you are encouraged to contact the DES and they will help you.
 For more information or assistance, you can call 602-542-9935 or statewide toll-free at 1-800-352-8401.

-Note: The information provided in this article should be valid through April 2009.
-Requirements for eligibility for Foods Stamps / Nutrition Assistance mentioned herein are subject to change without notice.
+Note: The information provided in this article should be valid through August 2013.
+Requirements for eligibility for Nutrition Assistance mentioned herein is subject to change without notice.